Fabric ducting in healthcare settings

 Prioritising cleanliness and ease of cleaning

 The duct itself can be easily removed and thoroughly cleaned in a standard domestic washing machine.
-The ducting material benefits from impregnated silver properties making it anti-bacterial and very hygienic, essential for a client like the Temple Street Children’s Hospital.
+The ducting material benefits from impregnated silver properties making it anti-bacterial and very hygienic, essential for a situation like the Temple Street Children’s Hospital.

 Flame retardant properties